yelircaasi/nix-config/notes/F_technology/F_B_computer_science/projects/polyglot-toolkit.md

         * contrasting embeddings for translation pairs
         * semantically distinct multi-word expressions/phrases/idioms
         * → use for NSM or similar semantic representation/metalanguage
-        * → closely related to paremiological projects → use common tools and methodologies where appropriat$1
+        * → closely related to paremiological projects → use common tools and methodologies where appropriat
 * [CLI-Dictionary](https://github.com/Lodobo/CLI-Dictionary) - Scripts for downloading and viewing wiktionary entries from Kaikki.org.
     * Intercomprehension - Etymologically-Related Words
 * Dumps and Dump Parsing